Togainu no Chi

 Togainu no Chi (咎狗の血) is a Japanese BL visual novel created by Nitro+CHiRAL.
-The plot centers on Akira, a young man who is made to participate in a deadly game called "Igura" (from "игра"/ "igra", Russian for "game") in post-apocalyptic Japan in exchange for being freed from prison.
+The plot centers on Akira, a young man who is made to participate in a deadly game called "Igura" (from "игра"/ "igra", Russian and Bulgarian for "game") in post-apocalyptic Japan in exchange for being freed from prison.
 His goal is to beat "Il Re" (Italian for "The King"), the strongest person in Igura.
 The game was originally released on PC as Togainu no Chi in 2005, with a PlayStation 2 version titled Togainu no Chi TRUE BLOOD being released on May 29, 2008.
-A PlayStation Portable version was released on December 23, 2010 under the name of Togainu no Chi True Blood Portable.
+A PlayStation Portable version was released on December 23, 2010, under the name of Togainu no Chi True Blood Portable.
+On 23 July 2025 the TRUE BLOOD version of the game was released for Windows PCs.

-The game has been adapted into two manga series, a novel and a twelve episode anime series.
+The game has been adapted into two manga series, a novel, and a twelve-episode anime series.
 In March 2010 as part of the Nitro+CHiRAL 5th anniversary an anime adaptation was announced for Togainu no Chi with production by Aniplex.
 The anime began airing on MBS and TBS on October 7, 2010.
 Aniplex of America streamed and simulcast the series in North America on Anime News Network.

 Plot

-After being devastated in the third World War (known as The Third Division), Japan was divided in two: the CFC, which controls the east half of Japan, and Nikkouren, which controls the west.
+After being devastated in the Third World War (known as The Third Division), Japan was divided in two: the CFC, which controls the eastern half of Japan, and Nikkouren, which controls the west.
 Several years after the end of the war, a crime organization called Vischio has taken control of the destroyed city of Toshima (formerly Tokyo, Japan's capital city), where they are holding a battle game known as Igura.

 Igura is a vicious battle game that may result in the death or murder of participants.
-To participate, one must go to Toshima's palace, meet with a man named Arbitro, and tell him their reason for their decision to enter into Igura.
+To participate, one must go to Toshima's palace, meet with a man named Arbitro, and tell him the reason for their decision to enter into Igura.
 Upon meeting with Arbitro, participants are given five dog tags, each engraved like a card in a standard deck of playing cards.
 One tag must hang from the participant's neck as proof of participation.
 Participants must then put their lives on the line to collect others' tags, with the goal being to collect a Straight or a Full House using cards 10 through Ace.
 (The game incorrectly refers to such a Straight as a Royal Flush, which is a poker hand that requires that all cards be of the same suit.)
 Tags representing cards less than 10 are referred to as "pig tags" and can be used in dedicated neutral zones to purchase sustenance, first aid supplies, and other essentials.
 If a participant collects a Straight or Full House consisting of the tags representing the cards 10 through Ace, they earn the right to challenge Il Re in battle.